anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 This document updates two URIs in the "IETF XML Registry" {{RFC3688}}: `urn:ietf:params:xml:ns:yang:ietf-voucher` and `urn:ietf:params:xml:ns:yang:ietf-voucher-request`:

-IANA is requested to update this registration to point to THIS DOCUMENT.
+IANA is requested to update this registration to point to THIS-DOCUMENT.

 ## The YANG Module Names Registry